yanghengtang/tp/docs/UserGuide.md

 ### Locating patients by name: `find_p`

-Finds patients whose names contain any of the given keywords.
+Allows you to find patients whose name contains any of the given keywords.

 Format: `find_p KEYWORD [MORE_KEYWORDS]`